amirulshafiq98/mochi_icecream/README.md

 * `scikit-learn`: For PCA and K-Means Clustering.
 * `pandas`: For robust data manipulation and analysis.
 * `numpy`: For efficient numerical operations.
-* `matplotlib` & `seaborn`: For creating static data visualizations.
+* `matplotlib` & `seaborn`: For creating static data visualisations.
-* `plotly` & `plotly-express`: For generating interactive and dynamic data visualizations, particularly useful for 3D biplots.
+* `plotly` & `plotly-express`: For generating interactive and dynamic data visualisations, particularly useful for 3D biplots.
 * `sqlalchemy` & `psycopg2-binary`: For establishing a secure and efficient connection between Python and the PostgreSQL database.

 ### Code Implementation Overview:

-The Python script in the Jupyter Notebook is structured to guide the analysis from data ingestion to visualization and insight generation:
+The Python script in the Jupyter Notebook is structured to guide the analysis from data ingestion to visualisation and insight generation:

 * **Initial Data Handling:** Securely connects to PostgreSQL and loads the dbt-transformed sensory dataset into a Pandas DataFrame.
 Initial data checks (e.g., blank rows) ensure integrity.

 ![First](https://github.com/user-attachments/assets/6f9717d5-f9c3-426e-8f7b-8053a51924c8)

 * **Data Preprocessing and PCA Application:** Uses `StandardScaler` to normalize sensory scores, ensuring fair comparison across attributes.
 PCA is then applied to reduce dimensionality and highlight dominant trends in sensory perception.
 A Scree Plot was generated to evaluate how much variance is explained by each principal component.
 This helped determine how many components to retain.
 The first three PCs together explained approximately 80% of the total variance, which was sufficient to capture the majority of trends in the sensory data.
-These three components were used for clustering and visualizations.
+These components were then used for downstream clustering and visualization tasks.

 ![Second_1](https://github.com/user-attachments/assets/618f7932-668f-45f4-b916-ce9788409db5)
 ![Second_2](https://github.com/user-attachments/assets/2de732f3-33bf-4f3e-b897-abf196f274d9)